neve-linux/neveports/Usage.md

 * `--bulk-continue` When doing bulk builds, do not abort the whole bulk if a package fails.
 This may result in incorrect build order.
-* `-c PATH`, `--config PATH` *(default: `etc/config.ini`)* The path to the config file that `cbuild` reads configuration data from.
-If relative, it is to cports.
+* `-c PATH`, `--config PATH` *(default: `etc/config.ini`)* The path to the config file that `nbuild` reads configuration data from.
+If relative, it is to nports.
 * `-C`, `--skip-check` Never attempt to run the `check` phase.
 * `-D`, `--dirty-build` Skip installation of dependencies in the `bldroot`, as well as removal of automatic dependencies after successful build, and